carsonyl/pypac/docs/user_guide.rst

    pac = get_pac(url='http://foo.corp.local/proxy.pac')
    session = PACSession(pac)

+This is useful if you already know the URL for the PAC file to use, and want to skip auto-discovery.

 Note that by default, PyPAC requires that PAC files be served with a content-type of either ``application/x-ns-proxy-autoconfig`` or ``application/x-javascript-config``.
 Files served with other types are excluded from consideration as a PAC file.